Need something for the kids to do during school break? These cool camps wrap up fun and learning into one neat package.

 Alliance Theatre

 Take a break from your school routine and find your spotlight at Alliance Theatre School Break Play Days!
-Scheduled for December 30-31, 2024, and additional upcoming school breaks, including January 20, and February 17-21.
+Upcoming school breaks: February 16-20.
 Available for students in grades K-5.
 Each Play Day has a specific theme taught by an expert in the field.
 Register at alliancetheatre.org.

 Josh Powell Camps

-Josh Powell Camp is continuing the fun into winter, with the same unplugged-in-the-outdoors mentality that summer camp has been based upon for 50 years!
-Seasonal activities are added to the fun to make winter camp a truly unique experience.
-Two- to five-day camps Feb.
-17-21; Register your camper at joshpowellcamp.com.
+Josh Powell Camp is continuing the fun into fall, with the same unplugged-in-the-outdoors mentality that summer camp has been based upon for 50 years!
+Seasonal activities are added to the fun to make camp a truly unique experience.
+Two- to five-day camp runs Feb 16-20; register your camper at joshpowellcamp.com.

 Ready, Set Fun!

-Any time school is closed, RSF Camp is open!
-Ready Set Fun’s full-day break camp offers kids the perfect mix of play, learning, and excitement in a safe, fun, and climate-controlled environment.
+Ready Set Fun camps offer kids the perfect mix of play, learning, and excitement in a safe, fun, and climate-controlled environment.
 Give yourself a break while your kids have a blast!
-Multiple camp dates are available.
-Visit readysetfun.com/camp to secure your spot.
+Feb.
+16-20.
+Visit readysetfun.com to secure your spot.

-Bundle up with the animals with Winter Safari Camps!
+Engage and excite young learners with Safari Camps!
 Through Zoo explorations, up-close animal encounters, STEAM-based projects, hands-on science activities, environmental games and more, campers learn about attainable strategies and goals to combat environmental issues and are charged with finding simple ways that they can make a difference.
-Learn more at zooatlanta.org/camp.
 Feb.
-17-21.
+16-20; learn more at zooatlanta.org/camp.

 More Camps